jwinarske/rkboot/README.rst

 levinboot uses a Ninja-based build system.
 The build is configured by running :src:`configure.py`.
 This can (but doesn't have to be) be done in a different directory, keeping the build files separate from the sources.

+Important command-line arguments for :src:`configure.py` are:

+--with-atf-headers PATH  tells :src:`configure.py` where the ATF export headers are.
+Without this, the :output:`elfloader.bin` stage cannot be built, and will not be configured in the `build.ninja`.

+--elfloader-spi  configures :output:`elfloader.bin` to load payload images from SPI flash instead of expecting them preloaded at specific addresses.

+--embed-elfloader  configures the :output:`levinboot-*` targets to contain the :output:`elfloader.bin` binary, copy it where it needs to be and run it, instead of just returning to the mask ROM.
+  This only makes sense if :output:`elfloader.bin` has is configured to load a payload by itself (see above), since otherwise it will just fail (or behave erratically in case DRAM retention has left parts of a BL31 image in RAM).

 Primary build targets are:

 - :output:`levinboot-usb.bin`: this is used for _`Booting via USB`.

-- :output:`levinboot-sd.img`: this is an image that can be written to sector 64 on an SD/eMMC drive.
-(FIXME: currently has no payload and is untested)
+- :output:`levinboot.img`: this is an image that can be written to sector 64 on an SD/eMMC drive.
+  Configure with :cmdargs:`--elfloader-spi --embed-elfloader` to make this useful.

 - :output:`memtest.bin`: this is a very simple payload and just writes pseudorandom numbers to DRAM in 128MiB blocks and reads them back to check if the values are retained.